-We are currently accepting applications for grades 5, 6, 7, and 8.
+We are currently accepting applications for grades 5 through 9 for the 2014-2015 academic year.

 One of the great characteristics of a Tremont School education is that there is no typical "Tremont Student."
 The school and curriculum have been purposefully designed to attract a wide variety of personalities and learning styles, and to serve a wide range of interests, strengths, and needs.